linked-swissbib/reshaperdf/doc/Commands.md

     </tr>
     <tr>
         <td>Argument: object</td>
         <td>The object to look for.
-Can be literal or URL.
+Can be a literal or a URL.
 Use a "?" to indicate a wildcard.</td>
     </tr>
     <tr>
         <td>Argument: offset</td>